SecretFoundation/docs/docs/node-guides/join-validator-mainnet.md

 # Join as a Validator

+### NOTE : This guide is for SECRET-2.
+As of the last update of this guide, the most recent chain is SECRET-3
 ### How to become a validator on Secret Network

 #### 1. [Run a new full node](run-full-node-mainnet.md) on a new machine.